No-Knead Buttermilk Pull-Apart Rolls

 Using as much flour as necessary, shape each piece roughly into a circle.
 It’s okay if each piece is a little misshapen.
 Place the dough balls into the prepared pan, spacing them evenly apart.

 - At this point, you can cover the pan and refrigerate overnight.
-Otherwise, heat the oven to 375ºF.
+Otherwise, heat the oven to 400ºF.
 Let the dough rise, uncovered, for 25 to 35 minutes, or until the dough pieces have puffed to almost fill the pan.
-(Note: If you refrigerate overnight, remove the pan 30 to 45 minutes prior to baking.)
+(Note: If you refrigerate overnight, remove the pan at least 1 hour prior to baking.)

 -

 Transfer the pan to the oven and bake for 20-25 minutes, or until golden brown.
-Note: If the rolls aren’t beginning to brown after 10-15 minutes, turn the oven up to 400ºF.
-Remove pan from the oven and immediately brush the surfaces of the rolls with the remaining 2 tablespoons of melted butter.
+Remove the pan from the oven and immediately brush the surfaces of the rolls with the remaining 2 tablespoons of melted butter.
 Sprinkle flaky salt over top to taste.
 Let the rolls cool in the pan for 5 minutes, then turn the pan out onto cooling racks and invert onto a plate or serving platter.

 - Serve warm with more butter on the side.